 We are committed to making sure that all of our patients are well cared for and are seeing long term benefits from our services.

-We can provide our services to all NDIS Participants regardless of their plan type.
-This means we are able to assist those with plan-managed, self-managed or agency-managed plans.
+We can provide our services to all NDIS Participants, specifically plan-managed, self-managed or agency-managed plans.

 As with all our patients, we understand the importance of clear communication and a professional approach to our services.
 As such, we will: